Anatomically-Informed Deep Learning on Contrast-Enhanced Cardiac MRI for Scar Segmentation and Clinical Feature Extraction: Methods

-We highlight a few key advantages of the proposed algorithm over previous work.
-ACSNet uses a convolutional autoencoder with six $3\times3$ convolutional layers paired with leaky ReLU activation to encode to 16-D vectors: this architecture has significantly lower capacity when contrasted with the ten-layer variational autoencoder implemented by Painchaud~\etal\cite{Painchaud2019} that derives a $\sigma$ and $\mu$ value for their 32-D latent distribution.
+Our method for ensuring the anatomical accuracy of segmentations has key advantages over previous work.
+ACSNet uses a convolutional autoencoder with six $3\times3$ convolutional layers paired with leaky ReLU activation to encode to 16-D vectors; this architecture has significantly lower capacity than the ten-layer variational autoencoder implemented by Painchaud~\etal\cite{Painchaud2019} that derives a $\sigma$ and $\mu$ value for their 32-D latent distribution.
 Thus, ACSNet halves the number of latent dimensions used in Painchaud~\etal\cite{Painchaud2019}, demonstrating improved ability to represent images as smaller vectors.
-Further, one should be wary of the ability to generate more complex anatomical segmentations when re-sampling the space given the simple multi-variate normal assumption used in other work~\cite{Painchaud2019}.
-Our refined model of the distribution in encoded space allows for \qts{C}-shaped myocardiums should these arise in basal slices.
+Further, one should be wary of the ability to generate more complex anatomical segmentations when re-sampling the space given the simple, unconstrained multi-variate normal assumption used in other work~\cite{Painchaud2019}.
+Besides anatomical consistency, our refined model of the distribution in encoded space allows, for example, for \qts{C}-shaped myocardium should these arise in basal slices.

-Different experts may select different starting and stopping points when segmenting a patient's scan.
-To standardize our diverse data, we apply three additional volumetric checks that account for the excess of images often included in a CMR scan, those below the apex or above the base.
-We compare ratios of myocardial and blood pool area of each slice to identify the longest subsequence of relevant slices in the stack.
+Different experts may select different vertical starting and stopping points when segmenting a patient's scan from apex to base.
+To standardize our diverse data, we apply three additional volumetric checks that account for the excess of images often included in a CMR scan, those below the apex or above the base of the LV.
+We compare ratios of myocardium and blood pool areas of each slice to identify the longest subsequence of relevant slices in the stack.
 Segmented volumes end at the index $i = \max(i_M,\ \min(i_C + 1, i_D))$.
-Here, $i_M$ refers to the final index in the largest increasing subsequence by area; $i_C$ represents the index of the first \qts{C}-shaped slice (often associated with the basal region); and $i_D$ represents the index of a large deviation of area between successive slices.
-This check allows incorporation of at most one \qts{C}-shaped slice and prevents slices above the base with no true region of interest, often predicted incorrectly as a small or excessively large region.
-The decrease threshold for deviations, approximately 60\%, represents the 95th percentile of the area difference between all sequential slices.
-Final volume object segmentations now pass per-slice and per-volume anatomical constraints.
+Here, $i_M$ refers to the final index in the largest subsequence of increasing slice area; $i_C$ represents the index of the first \qts{C}-shaped slice (a segmentation shape that can occur at the boundary of the ventricle and the atrium in the basal region); and $i_D$ represents the index of a large deviation in area between successive slices.
+This check allows incorporation of at most one \qts{C}-shaped slice and excludes slices above the base with no true region of interest, often predicted incorrectly as a small or excessively large region.
+The threshold for whether to include a slice in the subsequence, approximately a 60\% decrease in area, represents the 95th percentile of the difference in areas between all sequential slices.
+Final segmentations of patient scans now pass per-slice and per-volume anatomical constraints.